Diarrhea

 What causes diarrhea?

-The most common causes of acute and persistent diarrhea are infections, travelers’ diarrhea, and side effects of medicines.
+The most common causes of acute diarrhea are viral gastroenteritis, food poisoning, and medicine side effects.

 Infections